yingjieweb/truck-cli/README.md

 Commands:
-  release           Update the version of the current repository. config [options]  Set the runtime config of truck-cli. help [command]    display help for command
+  release           Update the version of the current repository. config [options]  Set the runtime config of truck-cli. lang [options]    Set the language of the current repository. help [command]    display help for command
 ```